Embed Inc PIC Programmers Host Protocol Specification

 (Version 11, optional)

 Send up to 24 data bits to the target chip.
-N must be 0-23 and
+N must be 0-23 and is

-starting with the LSB.
+with the LSB.

 SEND4: 53 <n> <i32 data>